daniel8lopes/omnia3/docs/pages/omnia3/Tutorials/omnia3_datasourcetutorial.md

       {% endraw %}
     ````

-5. On "Data Behaviours" of Agent Employee, define a behaviour, to be executed on "Delete" (when a Employee is deleted).
+5. On "Data Behaviours" of Agent Employee, define a behaviour, to be executed on "Delete" (when a Employee is deleted on OMNIA).
 Copy and paste the following code:

     ````